Frequently Asked Questions (FAQ)

 There are currently 9 different 100-level introduction to philosophy classes offered.
 Each class is functionally identical -- all count for the 'E' Core Curriculum credit, and also satisfy the prerequisite for all upper-level philosophy classes.
 All intro classes are designed to provide the student with a solid introduction to the study of philosophy, and are designed to be interchangeable.

 The only difference between them is that each class is fine-tuned to suit the diverse interests of the student body.
 For example, a history major may be interested in PHI 105E: Philosophy Through its History.
-A women's studies major may be interested in PHI 110E: Feminist Perspectives.
+A women's studies major may be interested in PHI 110E: Gender & Society.
 A political science major may be interested in PHI 109E: Law, Politics, and Society.
 Or, if you would like to explore the value of philosophy, you may be interested in PHI 106E: Why Philosophize?

 In short, take whichever one looks interesting to you!
 For a complete listing of available intro classes, see our course listing.